 If you're looking for some historical context on Python, you might try these:

-Caveat: The following older lists were updated in 2014.
-A few may still be useful, but some had moved or changed, and others have become dated or subsumed by newer resources above like Stack Overflow.
+The following older lists were trimmed and updated in 2014 (and rechecked in 2017).
+A few of their items may still be useful, but some had moved or changed, and others became dated or subsumed by newer resources above like Stack Overflow.
 A few longstanding Python sites, including the Vaults of Parnassus, have even ceased to be (insert dead parrot skit here...).